 I personally don’t like using Malathion because it smells like diesel fuel and it worries me to eat vegetables that have been sprayed with it.

 I did not try Neem Oil or Insecticidal Soap either, so I can’t say whether these will work or not.

+Many gardener’s are looking for safe and effective organic control of leaf footed bugs.
 Since originally writing this post I have come across a (so far) very effective and amazing product called Spinosad.
 It is created from a bacteria found in old rum casks in one location on the earth.
 Nowhere else!
 I guess they know where the party is at.

 It is certified organic and will last 5 to 7 days after a normal application.
 This meaning, if it doesn’t rain every day terribly.

 I totally recommend giving it a try.
 I have not seen a caterpillar on my tomatoes in over a week and the Leaf Footed Bugs have not shown their ugly face in my garden yet.